-2. Number of new good quality, well-paying jobs supported

-Job creation is a core part of the social value we aim to create for our local communities and in our supply chain.
+Number of new good quality, well-paying jobs supported Job creation is a core part of the social value we aim to create for our local communities and in our supply chain.
 So far for our YCFII developments, we estimate we will support 2,000 new jobs that are paid at least real living wage.

-3. Tenant mix and use class mix across portfolio
+Tenant mix and use class mix across portfolio

 Measuring the tenant mix and use class mix across our developments helps us determine how many stakeholder groups we are creating social value for and recognise where we might need to address additional needs.
-At Shepherd's Bush Market, Yoo Capital recently worked with CACI to undertake an in-depth look at the current customer profile and the needs of the local community.
-This will be used to shape the Market's business plan and tenant mix.
+At Shepherd's Bush Market, Yoo Capital recently worked with CACI to undertake an indepth look at the current customer profile and the needs of the local community.
+This will be used to shape the Market's

-4. Total area available for community and public use per project (%)
+Total area available for community and public use per project (%)